Is Huntsman Destined for Greatness?

 Today, Huntsman has some of the qualities that make up a great stock, but no stock is truly perfect.
 Digging deeper can help you uncover the answers you need to make a great buy -- or to stay away from a stock that's going nowhere.

-The article Is Huntsman Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes holds no financial position in any company mentioned here.
-Add him on Google+ or follow him on Twitter, @TMFBiggles, for more news and insights.
+The article Is Huntsman Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes and The Motley Fool have no position in any of the stocks mentioned.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-Try any of our Foolish newsletter services free for 30 days.
 The Motley Fool has a disclosure policy.